Chern Classes and Compatible Power Operations in Inertial K-theory: Inertial Chern classes and power operations

-We will now prove a relation between the inertial Chern classes, inertial Chern character, and the inertial Adams operations, but to do this, we first need two lemmas connecting the classical Chern character, Adams operations, Bott classes, and Todd classes.
+We now prove a relation between inertial Chern classes, the inertial Chern character, and inertial Adams operations, but first we need two lemmas connecting the classical Chern character, Adams operations, Bott classes, and Todd classes.

 \begin{lm} Let $\cf \in K_G(\IGX)$ be the class of a $G$-equivariant vector bundle on $\IGX$.
 For all integers $n\geq 1$, we have the equality in $A^*_G(\IGX)$: